ealter/Elm-GUIs/paper/paper.md

         in  (pool.hoverable id elem, pool.events)
 ````

-It ignores the polymorphism and instead create a Boolean signal that is
+It ignores the polymorphism (`a = Bool`) and instead create a Boolean signal
-originally False and use the identity function to not alter the hoverable
+that is originally false and use the identity function to not alter the
-information.
-With a simple change, we can create a function that acts on `Signal
+hoverable information.
+With a simple change, we can create a function that acts
-Element` instead of `Element`:
+on `Signal Element` instead of `Element`:

 ````
 hoverablesJoin : Signal Element -> (Signal Element, Signal Bool)